jizhang/jizhang.github.com/source/_posts/2022-06-26-write-your-own-flask-sqlalchemy-extension.md

     username = Column(String)
 ```

-There is not `db.Model` or `db.Integer`.
+There is no `db.Model` or `db.Integer`.
 The model base class need to be declared explicitly, as well as the table name of each model.
 Add a CLI that creates the tables:

 ```python
 @app.cli.command()